vpark/awesome-band/README.md

 * **Bonus:** Animate the leaderboard update in some way (fade/dissolve, sliding, etc.).

 When you're finished, please send your work your Mass Relevance dev contact as a .zip file or (preferably) a link to a public repo on GitHub.

-## Questions?

-Please use your best judgment to interpret the requirements above.
-However, if you're stuck with a question(s), feel free to email your Mass Relevance dev contact.
-There are no bad questions (other than, "What does JavaScript mean?").